brian-watkins/esbehavior/README.md

 ## Running Behaviors

-esbehavior is a DSL that helps you write programs that document the behavior of your software.
-In order to execute the examples, you will need to write a 'runner' script that gathers the appropriate behaviors and passes them to the `validate` function, which will run all the examples for each behavior and print the results to the console.
+esbehavior is just a framework for writing executable documentation in terms of behaviors and examples.
+In order to validate the behaviors you write, you'll need to write a 'runner' script that gathers the appropriate behaviors and passes them to the `validate` function, which will then run all the examples for each behavior and print the results to the console.

 This 'runner' script could be executed with node, or it could be executed in a browser context.

+Here's a sample with [behaviors evaluated in node](https://github.com/brian-watkins/esbehavior/tree/main/samples/node) -- note the runner file at `esbehavior/samples/node/specs/runner.ts` -- and here's a sample for a React app with [behaviors evaluated in a browser](https://github.com/brian-watkins/esbehavior/tree/main/samples/react) -- with the runner file at `esbehavior/samples/react/specs/runner.mjs`.

+### Running particular examples only; Skipping examples

-You can use run selected examples like so:
+You can use run particular examples only like so:

 ```
 behavior("my behavior", [